hkniberg/ainutshell/_notes/content_ideas.md

 - A meta chapter, about how I could have used AI to generate most of this book.
 I did some experiments on training it to my style, and it was very close.
 But it didn't feel like me, and it didn't feel right.

 Book of AI

+People still run, even though bike is faster.
+People still play go, even though AI is better.
+People will still play music, make art, and movies.
+Lots of mediocre stuff will still be made, but thats not new.
+Garage Band etc. Human + AI = more people can make good stuff.
+NOt limited by talent.